AC not working

 HVAC

-The answer to 'AC not working' is that there are several common causes, including a faulty thermostat, clogged air filters, refrigerant leaks, and issues with the compressor or condenser unit.
-Symptoms may include the AC not turning on, warm air blowing, or the system short-cycling.
+The answer to 'AC not working' is that there can be several common causes, including a faulty thermostat, low refrigerant levels, issues with the compressor or condenser, or problems with the electrical system.
+Symptoms may include the AC unit not turning on, poor airflow, warm air coming from the vents, or the unit cycling on and off frequently.

 Step-by-Step Guide